Get a Floating License Seat in a Private Network

 Click Install License.

-Enter the IP address and port of the On-Premises License Server, for example:
+Use the Server IP address and port number provided by your License Administrator.
+For example:

 40892

-is the default port number.
-If you run ReadyAPI on the computer, where this License Server is installed, you can uselocalhost
+is the default.
+If you are running ReadyAPI on the computer where this License Server is installed, you can uselocalhost

 as the computer name.
-In other words, the address will look likehttp://localhost:40892
+In other words, the address looks likehttp://localhost:40892

 .Click Finish to connect to the specified License Server and consume a license seat from it.
-The user should have accepted the license already or it should have been assigned by the license administrator.
+The user should have already accepted the license, or it should have been assigned by the license administrator.

-Further actions depend on how your On-Premises License Server is configured.
-To configure the On-Premises License Manager, you can use either LDAP or OIDC.
+Further actions depend on your On-Premises License Server configuration.
+The On-Premises License Server may use LDAP or OIDC for authentication.
+You may need to:

 Note

-An offline Floating license is bound to the computer, where the On-Premises License Server is running, not to user machines.
+An offline Floating license binds to the computer where the On-Premises License Server runs, not to individual user machines.